abinit/abipy/docs/scripts_howto.rst

     abifile.phbands.to_xmgrace("phbands.agr")

-Is it possible to plot the Fermi Surface:
+Is it possible to plot the Fermi Surface?

-export the full band structure to ``filepath`` in BXSF format
+Export the full band structure to ``filepath`` in BXSF format

 .. code-block:: ipython

     abifile.ebands.to_bxsf("phbands.agr")

-Require k-points in IBZ and gamma-centered k-mesh.
+Require k-points in the irreducible wedge and a gamma-centered k-mesh.
 Export the full band structure to ``filepath`` in BXSF format suitable for the visualization of the Fermi surface with Xcrysden (xcrysden --bxsf FILE).

 Effective masses

 How can I analyze the results of a structural relaxation?
 Use ``abiopen.py`` to open the ``HIST.nc`` file produce by Abinit and then, inside ipython, type

 .. code-block:: ipython